Location: Paros 844 00, Greece

 Room and Board Arrangements:

 Students will share furnished apartments or hotel rooms on the island of Paros.
-The program fee also includes snacks that will be taken on site (museum or outdoors) for the break that will take place ca. 11am.
+The program fee includes a welcome dinner, breakfast during weekdays and one pizza-diner.

 Recommended credit: 3 credits offered by the applicant's home institution.
 Tuition is €2,500 (Euros) and includes tuition, accommodation, field trips and the meals stated in "Room and Board".

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.